 - Andrew Napolitano

-BOSTON — Massachusetts State Treasurer Deb Goldberg along with the Massachusetts Alcoholic Beverages Control Commission (ABCC) launched Operation Safe Campus this fall.
-The program is designed to specifically target underage drinking on college.
-This initiative began at the time of year when students return to colleges and universities throughout the Commonwealth.
+BOSTON — Massachusetts State Treasurer Deb Goldberg along with the Massachusetts Alcoholic Beverages Control Commission (ABCC) have launched Operation Safe Campus.
+The annual program is designed to specifically target underage drinking on college campuses.
+This initiative begins each year when students return to colleges and universities throughout the Commonwealth.

-“Stepped-up monitoring and enforcement can save lives and prevent tragedies before they happen,” said Treasurer Goldberg.
-“Operation Safe Campus takes immediate and effective steps that result in the direct prevention of underage drinking and acts as a long-term deterrent to bar and package store owners serving and selling to minors.”
+“Increased enforcement efforts save lives and prevent tragedies before they happen,” said Treasurer Deb Goldberg, who oversees the ABCC.
+“Operation Safe Campus helps to control underage drinking and acts as an effective deterrent to serving and selling to minors.”

-The initiative primarily consists of enforcement in the parking lots and surrounding streets of specific liquor stores and bars that have historically had a serious problem with underage individuals purchasing alcoholic beverages through false identification or through adults procuring alcoholic beverages for them.
+The initiative primarily consists of enforcement in the parking lots and surrounding streets of specific liquor stores and bars that have historically had a severe problem with underage individuals purchasing alcoholic beverages through false identification or through adults buying alcoholic beverages for them.

 The program focuses on front-line prevention, with investigators calling a teen’s parents when violations occur.
 ABCC officials say that most parents are unaware that their children are involved in the use of alcohol, and that the intervention is a powerful tool toward family involvement in addressing the problem of underage drinking.

-In 2015, ABCC Investigators found 201 minors in possession of or transporting alcoholic beverages and 69 adults procuring alcohol for minors.
-They confiscated 122 cases of beer, preventing delivery to approximately 1528 underage individuals.
+In 2016 ABCC enhanced enforcement found 1027 minors in possession or transporting alcoholic beverages, 223 adults procuring alcohol for minors and 118 individuals in possession of false identification.
+Investigators confiscated approximately 399 cases of beer and 469 bottles of alcohol, preventing delivery to approximately 6286 underage individuals.